yokidans/Predicting-Challenge-Week1/README.md

-# Quantitative Financial Analysis with TA-Lib and PyNance
+# Quantitative Financial Analysis with TA-Lib and PyNance(empyrical)

-This Task-2 branch performs quantitative financial analysis on stock market data using TA-Lib for technical indicators and PyNance for financial metrics.
+This Task-2 branch performs quantitative financial analysis on stock market data using TA-Lib for technical indicators and PyNance(empyrical) for financial metrics.
 The goal is to derive actionable insights from price and volume data to support trading and investment decisions.

 ## Project Overview